mvrahden/reinforce-js/README.md

 npm install --save reinforce-js@latest
 ```

-The project directly ships with the transpiled Javascript code, Map-files and Declaration-files.
+The project directly ships with the transpiled Javascript code.
+And for TypeScript development it also contains Map-files and Declaration-files.

 ### Example Application